 Our iPad for Learning Scheme

 We are now excited to have introduced our iPad for Learning scheme at MVC.
-Our aim is that all pupils will have iPads by September 2022, beginning with our Year 7.
 For more information see the presentation below.

 At the end of the lease, iPads can be handed back to the school or purchased for a fair market price for personal use at home.